 - improved smallholder productivity;

 - greater access to markets and trade; and

 - increased private sector investment in agriculture-related activities.

 The Production, Finance, and Improved Technology Plus (PROFIT+) program is a core activity of President Obama's Feed the Future (FTF) global hunger and food security initiative in Zambia.
 PROFIT+ is fostering economic growth, significantly contributing to Millennium Development Goal one—halving the proportion of people living in extreme poverty and suffering from hunger by 2015.

 Despite Zambia’s recent economic growth, poverty and malnutrition remain rampant, particularly in rural areas.
 Access to finance, especially for smallholders, is limited, greatly inhibiting growth.
 PROFIT+ is building on previous USAID-supported activities by closely linking efforts to enhance input supply with output markets and ensuring that women and vulnerable groups fully benefit from value chain development.

-PROFIT+’s geographic focus is in Eastern province where the typical smallholder farms less than 3 hectares.
-The project is also working in Peri-Urban Lusaka within its target horticulture value chains.
-PROFIT+ expects to achieve a 30 percent increase in productivity and income from selected value chains, benefit 200,000 smallholder farmers and increase the value of agricultural sales by $125 million, in particular for value-added processing.
+PROFIT+’s geographic focus is in Eastern province where the typical smallholder farms less than three hectares.
+The project also works in peri-urban Lusaka within its target horticulture value chains.
+PROFIT+ expects to achieve a 30 percent increase in productivity and income from selected value chains, benefit 200,000 smallholder farmers, and increase the value of agricultural sales by $125 million, in particular for value-added processing.